 Calculation Module (GUI)#

 Thanks to the graphical user interface (GUI) you will be able to run MEGqc and generate reports without using the terminal.
-To open the GUI, click the MEGqc shortcut on your Desktop.
-Then the MEGqc GUI will open alongside a bash terminal.
+To open the GUI, click the MEGqc shortcut on your Desktop (or use the command line megqc within the environment).

 launchgui